Permission is granted to freely use the following photographs for promotional or press purposes so long as they are credited to Nathan Lilly.

 In 1992, Lawrence’s interests in science fiction and language found common ground and he established, and began his tenure as director of, the Klingon Language Institute, an organization dedicated to the study of the world’s most popular fictional language.
 This included an ongoing career of lectures at conventions and museums across three continents, and the development of a loose affiliation of language scholars and amateurs throughout fifty countries.

 He also found time to return to his first love, crafting fiction.
-His stories have appeared in variety of print and electronic magazines and anthologies, in English, Dutch, Finnish, German, Greek, Portuguese, Spanish, and Klingon.
+His stories have appeared in variety of print and electronic magazines and anthologies, in English, Chinese, Dutch, Finnish, German, Greek, Hebrew, Portuguese, Spanish, and Klingon.

 Not content merely to write, in November of 2006 he created his own speculative fiction small press, Paper Golem, charged with the mission to “pay it forward” by showcasing up-and-coming new writers, and to create a home for the oft-neglected novella-length works of fiction through a series of anthologies he named Alembical.